dechamps/ASIO401/FAQ.md

  - **When using WASAPI Shared…**
    - **Only one sample rate is supported**: the one configured in the Windows audio device settings for the input *and* output devices.
-     - If the ASIO Host Application uses any other sample rate, FlexASIO will fail to initialize.
+     - If the ASIO Host Application uses any other sample rate, ASIO401 will fail to initialize.
-     - If the selected input and output devices are configured with different sample rates in the Windows audio settings, FlexASIO will fail to initialize.
+     - If the selected input and output devices are configured with different sample rates in the Windows audio settings, ASIO401 will fail to initialize.
    - **Only one channel count is supported**: the one configured in the Windows audio device settings for the selected device.
-     - FlexASIO will fail to initialize if it is configured to use any other channel count.
+     - ASIO401 will fail to initialize if it is configured to use any other channel count.
    - These limitations are [inherent to WASAPI itself][wasapisr].
  - **When using an exclusive backend (i.e. WASAPI Exclusive, WDM-KS)…**
    - The **sample rate** selected in the ASIO Host Application must be natively supported by the hardware audio device.
-   - The **channel count** that FlexASIO is configured to use must be natively supported by the hardware audio device.
+   - The **channel count** that ASIO401 is configured to use must be natively supported by the hardware audio device.
  - **WDM-KS will fail to initialize if the selected device is already in use** by any other application, even if no audio is actually playing.
 This means that WDM-KS is unlikely to initialize successfully on the Windows default devices; this can be worked around using the [`device` configuration option][device].
- - A **FlexASIO (or PortAudio) bug**.
+ - A **ASIO401 (or PortAudio) bug**.
 If you believe that is the case, please [file a report][report].
-   - In particular, please do file a report if FlexASIO fails to initialize with the default configuration, as the defaults are always supposed to work on all systems.
+   - In particular, please do file a report if ASIO401 fails to initialize with the default configuration, as the defaults are always supposed to work on all systems.